 |

-In the next section, we will see how to put that into practise.
+In the next section, we will finally see how to put this into practise.

 Solving the assignment

-When modeling an embedded domain specific language (eDSL) using free monads, you usually divide the problem in two parts:
+When modeling a language3 using free monads, you usually divide the problem in two parts:

 - Define your language.